 Finally there's the usual galleries of photos and the exciting trailer obviously created by the trailermaker of The Magnificent Seven.
 It crams all the film's action into 3 minutes and is missing its narration track.

 As the extras were prepared three years ago, none of the material reflects the deaths of Escape stars James Coburn or Charles Bronson.
 So don't be fooled when Bronson is described by James Garner as "retired."

 The packaging has a pretty unpleasant-looking image of Steve McQueen on the cover, indicating that the wonderful mass-escape graphic of the original poster is no longer considered the film's selling point.
 A card sleeve with identical art, front and back goes over the keep case, but opens up (with a velcro closure) to reveal more photos and a list of the featured cast.

 On a scale of Excellent, Good, Fair, and Poor, The Great Escape rates:

 Video: Very Good

-Supplements: Commentary by cast and crew, Theatrical trailer, The Great Escape: Heroes Underground" featurette, The Great Escape: The Untold Story" featurette, The Real Virgil Hilts: A Man Called Jones" documentary, Trivia track, Photo
+Supplements: Commentary by cast and crew, Theatrical trailer, The Great Escape: Heroes Underground" featurette, The Great Escape: The Untold Story" featurette, The Real Virgil Hilts: A Man Called Jones" documentary, Trivia track, Photo gallery.